-Kind of like a super creamy pudding-like jam, curd can be enjoyed a million ways (not the least of which is a spoon going straight into the bowl or jar).
+Kind of like a super creamy pudding-like jam, you can enjoy curd a million ways.
+Not the least of which is a spoon going straight into the bowl or jar.
 It is terribly delicious.

 Don’t be like me.
 Let curd (not crud) be part of your life forever.